Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 It would be an upset if the Texans didn't finish Week 1 as the No. 1 fantasy defense.

-The Steelers and Buffalo Bills are facing, arguably, the two worst teams in the NFL.
-The Steelers have the honor of welcoming Browns rookie DeShone Kizer to the league.
-The Bills are facing a New York Jets offense with Josh McCown at quarterback and a receiving corps featuring Jermaine Kearse and Robby Anderson.
+The Steelers and Buffalo Bills are facing arguably the two worst teams in the NFL.
+Pittsburgh has the honor of welcoming Browns rookie DeShone Kizer to the league.
+The Bills are facing a New York Jets offense with journeyman Josh McCown at quarterback and a receiving corps featuring Jermaine Kearse and Robby Anderson.

-If you want to put some more thought into kickers, the only real distinction to make is figuring out which ones might get a chance for field goals instead of extra points.
+If you want to put some more thought into kickers, the main distinction to make is figuring out which ones might get a chance for field goals instead of extra points.

-Assuming that's the case, Dan Bailey of the Dallas Cowboys or Mason Crosby of the Green Bay Packers could be more appealing because they have difficult matchups against defenses that don't figure to give up a lot of touchdowns.
+Assuming that's the case, Dan Bailey of the Cowboys or Mason Crosby of the Packers could be more appealing because both have difficult matchups against defenses that don't figure to give up a lot of touchdowns.